Adobe-Marketing-Cloud/experiencemanager-java-emailprovider/content/README.md

 -	Please note "category" property present inside /apps/myproject/sampleemailservice/widgets/xemailservice-clientlib.
 It's value is mcm.xemailservice.
 This category is being used to include js libraries through jsp, refer /apps/myproject/sampleemailservice/components/sampleemailservice/sampleemailservice.jsp.

 ####Build and install
--	CQ "sampleemailservicepackage" package can be build using maven command "mvn clean install".
-Created zip will be available in “target” folder which should be installed through package share.
+-	Maven command "mvn -PautoInstallPackage clean install" will build and install "myproject-content-1.0-SNAPSHOT" package to the CQ server.
--	Upload the package through package manager at http://localhost:4502/crx/packmgr/index.jsp and install it.
+-	Package can be build and uploaded manually by using command "mvn clean install".
+Upload the package "myproject-content-1.0-SNAPSHOT" created inside "target" through package manager at http://localhost:4502/crx/packmgr/index.jsp and install it.